About The Festival

 Klaku ĉi tie por legi ĉi tion en Esperanto!

 Esperanto-USA is pleased to announce the return of its short film competition, now underway.
 We are delighted to welcome Catie NEILSON as the new host of the festival and deeply appreciate the financial support of the Esperantic Studies Foundation (ESF), which has generously offered to match donations to Esperanto-USA.
-We also extend our sincere gratitude to Brandon Dyer, whose significant contribution has made it possible to host the festival once again in 2024.
+We also extend our sincere gratitude to Brandon Dyer, whose significant contribution has made it possible to host the festival once again in 2024 on behalf of his project, www.ana.so.

 The American Good Film Festival encourages people to create films in the constructed language Esperanto, which was designed in 1887 to be the easiest language in the world to learn.
 Five judges chosen by the host will evaluate each submitted film and give out cash prizes to the top ten that they choose.
 Esperanto-USA will also give an audience choice award to the film that receives the most likes on YouTube.